vjacquet/WmcSoft/README.md

 This library also provide a declarative, policy based, code generator.
 The classes are defined in an XML file and then generated in CSharp.

+## WmcSoft.Core
+_Library of artificial intelligence algorithms._

+This library is so far a collection of algorithm, initially converted from Practical Neural Network Recipes in C++, by Timothy Masters.